 In the photo the old man – at a guess he would be in his late Thirties – appears to show the ravages of heroic alcohol consumption and a poor diet as he poses with what appears to be a guitar made from a paraffin tin strung with wire.

 But it is the six songs across the old 78s which has sparked real interest.

-This week Steve Earle, Keb Mo, Ed Sheeran, Sir Keith Richards with Sir Mick Jagger, Dave Grohl and Drake have recorded their own versions of the songs which are released as Blind Boy Truman; The Complete Re-recordings on limited edition 78rpm vinyl pressed by Jack White's Dead Right Hand label.
+This week Steve Earle, Keb Mo, Ed Sheeran, Sir Keith Richards with Sir Mick Jagger, Dave Grohl and Drake have recorded their own versions of the songs which are released as Blind Boy Truman; The Complete Re-Recordings whicxh appears on limited edition 78rpm vinyl pressed by Jack White's Dead Right Hand label.